EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 TODO Edit safe_outputs/scratch files via File Manager/SSH, see effect via Terminal within JupyterLab

-If you have a number of `outputs-NUMBER` or `scratch-NUMBER` directories, then use 'Modified at' values in the [File Manager](./files.md) or `ls -l` to identify those corresponding to your most recent job.
+If you have a number of `outputs-NUMBER` or `scratch-NUMBER` directories, then use 'Modified at' values in the [File Manager](files.md) or `ls -l` on the back-end to identify those corresponding to your most recent job.

 Click the 'Active Jobs' app on the Open OnDemand portal.